-We recognize that different sectors of the industry in the regions of the world use a selection of terms that vary (e.g. farmer/producer/rancher).
+We recognize that different sectors of the industry in the regions of the world use a selection of terms that vary.
 The LIA terms align with definitions of the Accountability Framework Initiative (AFi).
 The terms can be found in Appendix A.

-A1.1 Farms shall meet the AFi definitions of No-Deforestation or No-Conversion.
+A1.1 Farms shall meet the AFi definitions of No-Deforestation and No-Conversion.